The Hybrid (album)

 The Hybrid is the debut studio album by American rapper Danny Brown, released March 16, 2010.
+It was released as a free download on the bandcamp of label Rappers I Know.

 Background

 The album, which was preceded by a number of free mixtapes, was also released as a free download, by Washington, DC record label Rappers I Know.
 The label later published the album on vinyl.
 A deluxe edition of the album was released for sale on Amazon on January 18, 2011, and later on iTunes on February 8, 2011, via Hybrid Music.

 Reception

 This music collective is what led Fool's Gold founder Nick Catchdubs, to sign Danny Brown to his indie record label.
 The album received critical acclaim, with critics highly praising Brown's unique rapping style and the album's production.

 Track listing

+The Hybrid: Cutting Room Floor

+The Hybrid: Cutting Room Floor is a mixtape composed of songs that didn't make it onto the final album.